When Can I Leave Dates Off My Resume and LinkedIn?

 In all cases, use your best judgment, ask yourself if the particular job is vitally relevant to where you’re applying, and make an informed decision.

-The decision to leave dates off your resume or LinkedIn profile (or delete a position entirely) is a tough one.
+The decision to leave dates off your resume or LinkedIn profile, or deleting a position entirely, is a tough one.
 Letting go of that early career experience may seem scary.
 To you, the experience may seem as relevant today as it was 25 years ago.

 But remember: Hiring managers see the world through a different lens.
 They’re more concerned with what you did today, yesterday, and last week.

 Technology evolves, methodologies evolve, and the workforce itself evolves.
 If we don’t evolve our resumes and LinkedIn profiles to meet these fast-paced, modern requirements, we may be left back in the 90s waiting for AOL to load.